The Shellfish Glossary

 The release of shellfish eggs and sperm into the water column.
 Shellfish tend to be weakest after spawning.

 The lowest grade of market size oysters.
-Size and oyster shape may very.
+Size and oyster shape may vary.

 Cultivating oysters in floating trays, bags, or rafts.